tauri-apps/tauri-docs/docs/distribution/macos.md

 ## Binary targets

 You can compile your application targeting Apple Silicon, Intel-based Mac computers, or universal macOS binaries.
 By default, the CLI builds a binary targetting your machine's architecture.
-If you are using an Apple Silicon macO,S you can compile Intel and universal binaries using the `target` option:
+If you are using an Apple Silicon macOS, you can compile Intel and universal binaries using the `target` option:

 - `tauri build --target aarch64-apple-darwin`: targets Apple Silicon for your application;
 - `tauri build --target x86_64-apple-darwin`: targets Intel-based Mac computers;